GrinonBarrett/Taksidos/Optional Rules/Character Creation/Species/Moritith.md

 Additionally, the moritith may choose to inflict a level of fatigue against the sleeping creature to recover a level of its own fatigue.
 A moritith cannot affect Elementals, Ephemera, Monsters, or Undead with this.

-**Psychophysicality**: Anytime the moritith would inflict an unarmed atttack, it is instead treated as a psychic attack.
+**Psychophysicality**: Anytime the moritith would inflict an unarmed atttack, *it is instead treated as a psychic attack*.

 **Dreary Breath**: As an additional option when you succeed a critical success while brawling, you may inflict an undamaging attack against the foe.
 If it is successful, that creature receives a level of fatigue.
 A creature affected this way cannot be affected by the same moritith's Dreary Breath until that gained fatigue has been recovered.